 Zocalo is located on Capitol Avenue and 18th Street in the Midtown Handle District.
 The popular upscale Mexican restaurant is housed in a beautifully renovated 1920’s building that once housed an auto showroom.
 High ceilings and the beautiful décor add greatly to the ambiance of the restaurant.

 Three friends and I met recently on a weekday at Zocalo for lunch.
 Two friends had arrived together and were already seated inside when I arrived.
 They had already been served the complementary chips, salsa and bean dip, and their drink order.
 If they had not already been settled in I had planned to suggest we dine on the outside patio.
 I seated myself and it was not long afterwards that the last member of our party arrived.

-We were seated in a booth which was comfortable, but not as roomy as the booths in many restaurants.
+We were seated in a booth which was comfortable, but not as roomy as the booths in many other restaurants.

 Two of us had not had the chance to get together with the other two for a year – so it was great to have the opportunity to catch up.